Wayhowen/portfolio/doc/learning.md

 font-weight: how bold font is

-font-family - property to set the type of font
+font-family - property to set the type of font, there may be multiple to fall back to

-There are  fonts: serif, sans-serif and monospace
+There are  fonts: serif, sans-serif and monospace.
+There are a lot of fonts on google fonts.

+# box model

+Everything is a box, which has content, padding, border and margin, each centered

 #### Links learned from:
 https://www.youtube.com/watch?v=pQN-pnXPaVg
 https://www.youtube.com/watch?v=PkZNo7MFNFg
 https://www.youtube.com/watch?v=1Rs2ND1ryYc